shieldgenerator7/AgranariTTRPG/Agranari TTRPG.md

 Damage is determined by the weapon mostly, with its Damage stat.
 Each character will also have a Damage Variance stat to add to that, one for each weapon.

+If a player rolls an Accuracy value at least twice as high as the enemy’s Dodge value, they crit.
+When they crit, their damage is multiplied by their Crit Factor for that weapon.

 As a character improves their mastery with a weapon, they get points to spend on their stats for that weapon.

 | Stat              | Point Cost |